Sourdough Cinnamon Rolls With Cream Cheese Frosting

 Gather all your ingredients.
 Add them all, except the butter, to the bowl of your stand mixer fitted with a dough hook.
 Mix on medium speed until the dough comes together.
 Cover, and autolyse/rest for 30 minutes.
 Start your mixer again and knead on medium speed for about 10 minutes.
 After 10 minutes, you want to slowly add cubed, softened butter, one cube at a time.
 When you’ve added all the butter, continue kneading at medium speed for 15-25 minutes until your dough passes the window-pane test.
 Read more about the window-pane test in this post.

-Place the dough in a clean bowl and proof in a warm spot for 2 hours.
+Place the dough in a clean bowl and proof it in a warm spot for 2 hours.

 After two hours, transfer the dough to the fridge to cold-proof for a minimum of six hours.